 The museum may be closed but that isn't stopping us from bringing you beautiful artwork.
 Now in its 69th year, Symphony in Color has reached thousands of Indiana students through this unique art contest.

-For this year’s contest, children in grades one through six listened to selected symphonic music, then created their own visual interpretations of what they heard.
+Administered by volunteers from the Indianapolis Symphony Orchestra Association, students in grades one through six were asked to listen to selected symphonic music then create their own visual interpretations of what they heard.

-Volunteers from the Indianapolis Symphony Orchestra Association administered the competition.
-Prior to the virtual exhibition hosted by the Indiana State Museum, the 36 gold ribbon winners were on display in the Oval Promenade Gallery of the Hilbert Circle Theatre, home of the Indianapolis Symphony Orchestra.
+Prior to the virtual exhibition hosted by the Indiana State Museum, the 36 artworks that were awarded gold ribbons were on display in the Oval Promenade Gallery of the Hilbert Circle Theatre, home of the Indianapolis Symphony Orchestra.